Javimtib92/rust-cli-game/README.md

 - Learn the fundamentals of Rust programming language.
 - Gain practical experience by implementing various Rust concepts.
 - Explore Rust's unique features such as ownership, lifetimes, and pattern matching.
-- Build a small CLI game with Rust
+- Build a small game with Rust

 ## Getting Started
 To get started with the Learning Rust Project, follow these steps: